 Throughout the COVID-19 pandemic, the School of Music has worked closely with the University’s public-health experts to determine the appropriate precautions for curricular in-person music-making.
 Please note that all COVID-related policies are subject to change as informed by current public-health conditions at the University or in the community.

 YSM COVID officers liaise with the university’s public-health experts and provide information to the YSM community.
 They are responsible for safety compliance and potentially adjudicate concerns or complaints about non-compliance with required precautions.
-The School of Music’s COVID-19 officers are Krista Johnson, the Health and Safety Leader (HSL), and a Health and Safety Coordinator.
-Contact them at firstname.lastname@example.org with any questions about YSM health and safety policies or protocols.
+The School of Music’s COVID-19 officers are Krista Johnson, the Health and Safety Leader (HSL), and Nikki Pet, the Health and Safety Coordinator (HSC).
+Contact them at email@example.com with any questions about YSM health and safety policies or protocols.